 - Boxing Day - 26 December

-Maternity and Paternity Leave Norway
+Maternity and paternity leave in Norway

 Parents are entitled to a total of 49 weeks of leave with full pay, or up to 57 weeks with reduced benefits, before the child's third birthday.
 This leave includes maternity leave.
 The father must have sole custody of the child to benefit from the 49 weeks.
 The three weeks before the birth are reserved for the mother (they are not part of the maternal quota).
 These 3 weeks do not apply to adoptions, which means that in this case, the total period is 46 or 56 weeks.